protocol/launchpad/content/en/resources/github-guide/index.md

 > Note that any time you go in and make changes, you will want to make sure that your repository is up to date with the original repo.
 You can do this from the main page of your repository fork with the **Sync fork** button. ![Forks](fork-3.png)

 * Now you have to find which file you want to modify.
-All of the content is in the directory `content/en`.
+In the repository used in this example, `launchpad`, all of the content is in the directory `content/en`.
 ![Forks](fork-4.png)

 * Compare the directory structure with the URL of the curriculum and find a page you would like to make a small edit on.
 Note that the file you need to edit will either have the same name as the file in the URL (e.g. how-filecoin-works.md), or be and `index.md` inside of a directory with the same name as you see in the URL.